Nice, Eze (or St Paul) and Monaco

-We will finish the day with the luxury of Monaco, Monte-Carlo: Nowhere exudes luxury quite like Monaco does, with no other place similar in Europe.
-Discover the second smallest country in the world, the (old town, with a walking tour), the Prince Palace, the cathedral (neo Romanesque style) where Grace and Rainier were married, and is also where their graves can be found, the incredible oceanographic museum.
+Monaco, Monte-Carlo: Discover the second smallest country in the world, the (old town, with a walking tour), the Prince Palace, the cathedral (neo Romanesque style) where Grace and Rainier were married, the incredible oceanographic museum.
 It will be a sin to not go to Monte-Carlo along the formula 1 grand prix circuit, the most prestigious in the world.
 For that final bit of dramatic luxury, see the Grand casino built in 1862, it sits in front of a richly decorated garden which is dotted with water fountains.

 if you are not interested in visiting Nice we can replace it with the village of Saint-Paul-de-Vence

 St Paul de Vence, the pearl of Provence the history of this village dates back to the 11th century.
 Is one of the most-preserved and prettiest medieval villages in the region.
-Surrounded by its stone wall built during the 16th century on the orders of Francois 1st.
-The quality of life, (art of living) and exceptional light has inspired many famous painters, writers and poets… You will stroll through picturesque narrows streets which are lined with over 40 art galleries, souvenir shops as well, you will enjoy the fantastic landscape around the village with brilliant views of the Alps.
+The quality of life, (art of living) and exceptional light has inspired many famous painters, writers and poets… You will stroll through picturesque narrow streets which are lined with flowers of jasmine roses and many other natural beauty, plus 40 art galleries as well as typical shops with traditional products of the region.
 The town is a meeting point for artists from all over the world.
-You will find in the small cemetery facing the sea at the end of the village, the tomb of the painter Marc Chagall.